sepenet/workdev-alst-PLM/PLMStartTime/testProcess.md

 ### Install ADKsetup tool

-- [ ] Open powershell windows as an administrator and run the below command to download the ADKsetup tool. `Invoke-WebRequest -Uri https://go.microsoft.com/fwlink/?linkid=2165884 -outFile d:\adksetup.exe`
+- [ ] Open powershell windows as an administrator and run the below command to download the ADKsetup tool.
+    ```powershell
+    Invoke-WebRequest -Uri https://go.microsoft.com/fwlink/?linkid=2165884 -outFile d:\adksetup.exe
+    ```
 - [ ] Open explorer and navigate to d: drive.
 - [ ]right click on adksetup.exe and select run as administrator, **provide administrator** credentials if prompted.
     ![Run-as-admin](image-3.png)